cgupta4556/Ship-Global-Assessments/README.md

 # Ship-Global-Assessments
-Three out Five assessment asked by the company
+Three out Five assessments asked by the company